junxit/us-congress-bills-116/metadata.md

 - 2020-06-25 — Mr. Nadler asked unanimous consent to discharge from committee and consider.
 - 2020-06-25 — On passage Passed without objection. (text: CR H2439)
 - 2020-06-25 — Passed/agreed to in House: On passage Passed without objection.(text: CR H2439)
+- 2020-06-29 — Received in the Senate.
+Read twice.
+Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 486.